input-output-hk/peras-design/site/reports/tech-report-2.md

 > [!IMPORTANT]
 > Do we want to provide a detailed description of the protocol here?
 > Seems to me we should reference the Agda specification and only provide a high-level overview of what has changed since last tech report.
+> If we delete this section, then we need to document how the executable specification varies from the paper and/or the relational specification.

 ## Variables